1950s Floor Furnaces [Problems, Solutions]

 To safely start a 1950s floor furnace, follow these steps:

-1. Make sure the thermostat is turned off and the burner and pilot levers are in the off position.
-The thermostat should be turned to the lowest setting and the burner and pilot levers should be turned clockwise until they stop.
+1. Make sure the thermostat is turned off.
+Ensure the burner and pilot levers are in the off position.
+The thermostat should be turned to the lowest setting.
+The burner and pilot levers should be turned clockwise until they stop.

-2. Remove the glass lid covering the furnace and locate the pilot light.
+2. Remove the glass lid covering the furnace.
+Locate the pilot light.

 3. Turn the pilot lever to the on position.

 4. Use a match or lighter to ignite the pilot light.
-Hold the flame near the pilot light and wait for it to ignite.
+Hold the flame near the pilot light.
+Wait for it to ignite.

 5. Once the pilot light is lit, turn the burner lever to the on position.